jackfoster97/Kaggle---Novozymes-Enzyme-Stability-Prediction/README.md

 This attempt at the Kaggle competition for predicting enzyme stability: https://www.kaggle.com/competitions/novozymes-enzyme-stability-prediction/data

+The goal of the competition:

+"Enzymes are proteins that act as catalysts in the chemical reactions of living organisms.
+The goal of this competition is to predict the thermostability of enzyme variants.
+The experimentally measured thermostability (melting temperature) data includes natural sequences, as well as engineered sequences with single or multiple mutations upon the natural sequences."

 Information about the dataset:

 train.csv - the training data, with columns as follows: